hencle/treeb/README.md

 After running, open `http://127.0.0.1:5000` in your browser.
 The scripts will attempt to set up a Python virtual environment and install dependencies (`Flask`, `tiktoken`).
 Python 3.7+ is required.

+## TODO
+add lazy loading for big repos and constrained bandwith